MohamedNabill7/SQL-Analysis-of-Movies/README.md

 ## Introduction

 	I've decided to analyze movies produced between 1980 and 2020.
 I've gathered data from Kaggle, cleaned the data using excel, and imported it into SQL Server.

 ## Dataset

-  Click <a href='https://www.kaggle.com/datasets/danielgrijalva /movies?resource=download'> here </a> to access the dataset.
+Click <a href='https://www.kaggle.com/datasets/danielgrijalva /movies?resource=download'> here </a> to download the dataset.

+## Content

-	There are 6820 movies in the dataset (220 movies per year, 1986-2016).
+	There are 6820 movies in the dataset.
 Each movie has the following attributes:
 	budget: the budget of a movie.
 Some movies don't have this, so it appears as 0
 	company: the production company
 	country: country of origin